Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 ## Data hiding

 Many programming languages that support OOP also support *data hiding* by allowing methods and attributes — "class members" — to be declared private or protected.
 Private class members can be accessed from inside an object, but not from the outside.
-Protected class members can be accessed inside an object and objects subclassed from it (more on this in a subsequent unit), but not from the outside.
+Protected class members can be accessed inside an object and objects subclassed from it (more on this later), but not from the outside.

 Python doesn't support data hiding — at least not in the same sense that other languages do.
 Guido van Rossum, the creator of Python, felt that data hiding makes languages harder to use.
 Consequently, you can't hide class members in Python.